 Key takeaways

-The pink salt trick involves drinking water with pink Himalayan salt and lemon for weight loss and other benefits.
+The pink salt trick involves drinking water with pink Himalayan salt and lemon in hopes of weight loss and other benefits.

 There’s no scientific evidence to support that the pink salt trick works for weight loss.